-Whether using the blue track and the Israel National Trail, you will have to pass through the Tzipori River at least twice.
+Whether using the blue track or the Israel National Trail, you will pass through the Tzipori River at least twice.

-I was hoping for the best, but you have to walk in the water.
+I hoped for the best, but you must walk in the water.
 After seeing cyclists passing in this section, I understood that the water is about thirty centimeters deep.
 Waterproof shoes would not help.
 Thus take either high boots or water shoes.
 Since we had neither, we decided to return to Hermits` mill.

-Though on that occasion we did not reach Ein Yivka, I want to give some background information.
+Though we did not reach Ein Yivka on that occasion, I want to give some background information.

-Ein Yivka, also known as the “Horse Spring,” is one of three groups of springs that feed the Tzipori River.
+Ein Yivka, also known as the “Horse Spring,” is one of three springs feeding the Tzipori River.

 Ein Yivka spring flows into a pool built on the remains of a pool from the Roman period.
 Part of the pool was used as a level pool to transport the spring water through an aqueduct.
 The goal was to use this water to run the nearby flour mill, the monks` mill.
 The depth of the pool is about one meter.

 You can reach Ein Yivka using the mentioned hike or drive there directly (enter “Ein Yivka” into Waze).